Skip to main content

 After adding a Funnel point, whether predefined or custom, you can further configure it to define its role in the user journey.

-• Conversion point: Use this for Funnel points that represent the final desired user action, such as completing a purchase or signing up.
+• Conversion point: Use this for Funnel points that represent the final desired user action, such as completing a purchase.

 To configure a Funnel point: